m4rtin195/EV-IoT-Kit/_docs/inshort.md

 ---
 title: "In short"
 permalink: /docs/inshort/
-#redirect_from: /docs
+#redirect_from: /docs/
 ---

-Originally, this is a practical part of my diploma thesis.
+Originally, that's a practical part of my diploma thesis.
 The topic was proposed by *GlobalLogic Slovakia*, and I really liked the idea of a more complex system, from the field of IoT and electromobility, which has the potential to make the world smarter and greener.

 ### 💡 The idea behind this project.
 Did you know that only 31% of potential customers want to buy an electric vehicle (EV) as their next car?
 While the prices and range of EVs are already on the acceptable level, the most feared factor is the <u>charging speed</u>, especially on trips.
 Although the parameters of batteries and their charging passibilities are improving significantly in the last years, this project is about the second thing we can do with this inconvenience - <u>make that process more comfortable.</u>